syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

 As the OlapControl is the key for each and every operation, initially you need to serialize the OlapReport and send to client-side in a form of string.

-When you perform any operation such as drill up/down, filtering, sorting etc., you need to send OlapReport from the client-side to the service in a de-serialized and updated format.
+When you perform any operation, such as drill up or down, filtering, sorting etc., you need to send OlapReport from the client-side to the service in a de-serialized and updated format.

 Further operations are carried with updated OlapReports only and you can send the updated OlapReport back to client-side with JSON data in a serialized format again.

 This process has the OlapReport always updated.
-You cannot operate serialized OlapReport in client-side and hence it is carried to service having its class in Syncfusion.Olap.Base assembly to perform the update operation_._
+You cannot operate serialized OlapReport in client-side and it is carried to service having its class in Syncfusion.Olap.Base assembly to perform the update operation_._

 ## Create an application

-This section encompasses on how to configure the OLAP Gauge control in applications.
+This section explains how you can configure the OLAP Gauge control in applications.
 You can also learn how to pass the required data to OLAP Gauge and to customize its various options according to your requirements.

 In the following example, OLAP gauge is used to visualize the Revenue for Reseller over a Fiscal Year 2004 on the product category - Accessories.